-11. Banff Springs Hotel - Banff, AlbertaBook Now
+1. Banff Springs Hotel - Banff, Alberta

 Often referred to as the “Castle of the Rockies” due to its unique castle-like appearance and its position overlooking the chalets and log cabins of the area, the hotel is a luxurious place to get away from it all.
-Though it does hide a secret or two behind its doors!
+However, it does hide a secret or two behind its doors!

-Reports of apparitions are rife around the hotel, with one particularly strange story standing out from the rest.
-Many years ago there was a tragic murder in the hotel, inside room 873 which has since been bricked up and made to look like the rest of the wall in the hallway.
+Reports of apparitions are rife around the hotel, with one bizarre story standing out from the rest.
+Many years ago, there was a tragic murder in the hotel, inside room 873, which has since been bricked up and made to look like the rest of the wall in the hallway.

-Unable to put out the fire and in a panic the bride tripped and fell down the stairs breaking her neck.
-Her ghost has been seen dancing in the ballroom in full wedding gown.
+Unable to put out the fire and in a panic, the bride tripped and fell down the stairs breaking her neck.
+Her ghost has been seen dancing in the ballroom in a full wedding gown.

-10. James Bay Inn - Victoria, BCBook Now
+2. James Bay Inn - Victoria, BC

-9. Windermere House - Windermere, Ontario
+3. Windermere House - Windermere, Ontario

-Standing proudly overlooking Lake Rosseau, this delightful looking Victorian building has stood for over 150 years, having been built back in 1870.
-Commonly referred to by locals as the “Lady of the Lakes”, Windermere House is Muskoka’s premier hotel and resort.
+Standing proudly overlooking Lake Rosseau, this delightful-looking Victorian building has stood for over 150 years, having been built in 1870.
+Commonly referred to by locals as the “Lady of the Lakes,” Windermere House is Muskoka’s premier hotel and resort.

 According to many reports from past guests and staff members, the main culprit for all the hauntings is the original owner, Thomas Aitken.
 He is said to knock on hotel room doors, and moves items around the hotel that he believed should have been placed elsewhere.